-Prof. Duane Swank Is New President of APSA's Comparative Politics Section
+Prof. Duane Swank Elected President of APSA's Comparative Politics Section

 Prof. Duane Swank has been elected President of the American Political Science Association's Organized Section in Comparative Politics.
 The Comparative Politics Section, with nearly 2,000 members, is the largest organized division within APSA.
 Professor Swank will work with other officers of the CP Section to appoint and oversee standing and awards committees, monitor the production of the CP Section's newsletter/journal APSA-CP, and develop and implement initiatives that benefit section members.
 Prof. Swank will serve as Section President from 2013 to 2015.